MaximLeyenson/sawdust-sound/README.md

 **Synopsis**

-Sometimes it is useful to play a short sound to notify the user that some process is over.
+Sometimes it is useful to play a short sound to notify us that some long process is over.
 For example,

 ```bash
   $ wget huge-file  && sound.sh